Small Language Models: an introduction to autoregressive language modeling#

 y.shape

 The output tensor has shape batch_size x sequence_length x vocab_size.
-We interpret these ouputs as the logits of the next word.
+We interpret these outputs as the logits of the next word.
 The probability of the next word is then

 p_next_words = y.softmax(dim=-1)